Ideas for sugar-free snacks

 Do your teeth a favour and cut sugary snacks

 Snacking on sugary food is particularly bad for your dental health as well as your overall health.
+Sugar feeds bacteria in your mouth which then produce acids.
+If these aren’t brushed away, these acids will attack the surface of your teeth and cause enamel erosion and eventually decay.

 The best way to see off a dependence on sugary snacks is to have some delicious alternatives on hand that will fill the void.
+Being prepared means that you’ll always have something healthy on hand so you aren’t tempted to reach for something sweet.

-Good alternatives to sugary snacks:
+The best alternatives to sugary snacks:

-Crudities – Carrot sticks, cucumber sticks and mange tout all make very good on-the-go snacks.
+Crudities – Carrot sticks, cucumber sticks and mangetout all make very good on-the-go snacks.
 Children love eating these – we just need to keep it that way!

 Fruit – Fruit does contain naturally occurring sugar but it also brings immense health benefits so tuck in.